lonycell/grafana.v7/docs/sources/auth/gitlab.md

 ```

 You may have to set the `root_url` option of `[server]` for the callback URL to be
 correct.
-For example in case you are serving Grafana behind a proxy.
+For example in case you are serving ThingSPIN behind a proxy.

-Restart the Grafana backend for your changes to take effect.
+Restart the ThingSPIN backend for your changes to take effect.

 If you use your own instance of GitLab instead of `gitlab.com`, adjust
 `auth_url`, `token_url` and `api_url` accordingly by replacing the `gitlab.com`